DeepBrain-AI/docs/versioned_docs/version-1.5.x/aistudioV3/reference/tools/scripts-to-video.md

 <br/>
 <br/>

-## 2. Check progression conditions
+## 2. Check the progress of project creation
 Create a video after request Check your current progress.

 ### 2-1.
 Api endpoint